nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 The three main parts are:

-* :cpp:class:`ns3::NscTcpL4Protocol`:  a subclass of Ipv4L4Protocol (and two nsc
+* :cpp:class:`ns3::NscTcpL4Protocol`: a subclass of Ipv4L4Protocol (and two NSC
   classes: ISendCallback and IInterruptCallback)
 * :cpp:class:`ns3::NscTcpSocketImpl`: a subclass of TcpSocket
 * :cpp:class:`ns3::NscTcpSocketFactoryImpl`: a factory to create new NSC sockets

 ``src/internet/model/nsc-tcp-l4-protocol`` is the main class.
-Upon Initialization, it loads an nsc network stack to use (via dlopen()).
+Upon Initialization, it loads an NSC network stack to use (via dlopen()).
 Each instance of this class may use a different stack.
 The stack (=shared library) to use is set using the SetNscLibrary() method (at this time its called indirectly via the internet stack helper).
-The nsc stack is then set up accordingly (timers etc).
-The NscTcpL4Protocol::Receive() function hands the packet it receives (must be a complete tcp/ip packet) to the nsc stack for further processing.
-To be able to send packets, this class implements the nsc send_callback method.
+The NSC stack is then set up accordingly (timers etc).
+The NscTcpL4Protocol::Receive() function hands the packet it receives (must be a complete TCP/IP packet) to the NSC stack for further processing.
+To be able to send packets, this class implements the NSC send_callback() method.
-This method is called by nsc whenever the nsc stack wishes to send a packet out to the network.
+This method is called by NSC whenever the NSC stack wishes to send a packet out to the network.
 Its arguments are a raw buffer, containing a complete TCP/IP packet, and a length value.
 This method therefore has to convert the raw data to a Ptr<Packet> usable by |ns3|.
-In order to avoid various ipv4 header issues, the nsc ip header is not included.
-Instead, the tcp header and the actual payload are put into the Ptr<Packet>, after this the Packet is passed down to layer 3 for sending the packet out (no further special treatment is needed in the send code path).
+In order to avoid various IPv4 header issues, the NSC IP header is not included.
+Instead, the TCP header and the actual payload are put into the Ptr<Packet>, after this the Packet is passed down to layer 3 for sending the packet out (no further special treatment is needed in the send code path).

-This class calls ``ns3::NscTcpSocketImpl`` both from the nsc wakeup() callback and from the Receive path (to ensure that possibly queued data is scheduled for sending).
+This class calls ``ns3::NscTcpSocketImpl`` both from the NSC wakeup() callback and from the receive path (to ensure that possibly queued data is scheduled for sending).

-``src/internet/model/nsc-tcp-socket-impl`` implements the nsc socket interface.
+``src/internet/model/nsc-tcp-socket-impl`` implements the NSC socket interface.
-Each instance has its own nscTcpSocket.
-Data that is Send() will be handed to the nsc stack via m_nscTcpSocket->send_data(). (and not to nsc-tcp-l4, this is the major difference compared to |ns3| TCP).
-The class also queues up data that is Send() before the underlying descriptor has entered an ESTABLISHED state.
+Each instance has its own m_nscTcpSocket.
+Data that is sent will be handed to the NSC stack via m_nscTcpSocket->send_data() (and not to NscTcpL4Protocol, this is the major difference compared to |ns3| TCP).
+The class also queues up data that is sent before the underlying descriptor has entered an ESTABLISHED state.
-This class is called from the nsc-tcp-l4 class, when the nsc-tcp-l4 wakeup() callback is invoked by nsc. nsc-tcp-socket-impl then checks the current connection state (SYN_SENT, ESTABLISHED, LISTEN...) and schedules appropriate callbacks as needed, e.g. a LISTEN socket will schedule Accept to see if a new connection must be accepted, an ESTABLISHED socket schedules any pending data for writing, schedule a read callback, etc.
+This class is called from the NscTcpL4Protocol class, when the NscTcpL4Protocol wakeup() callback is invoked by NSC.
+NscTcpSocketImpl then checks the current connection state (SYN_SENT, ESTABLISHED, LISTEN...) and schedules appropriate callbacks as needed, e.g. a LISTEN socket will schedule accept() to see if a new connection must be accepted, an ESTABLISHED socket schedules any pending data for writing, schedule a read() callback, etc.

-Note that ``ns3::NscTcpSocketImpl`` does not interact with nsc-tcp directly: instead, data is redirected to nsc. nsc-tcp calls the nsc-tcp-sockets of a node when its wakeup callback is invoked by nsc.
+Note that ``ns3::NscTcpSocketImpl`` does not interact with NSC TCP directly: instead, data is redirected to NSC.
+NSC TCP calls the NSC TCP sockets of a node when its wakeup() callback is invoked by NSC.

 Limitations
 +++++++++++